Large Second-Order Josephson Effect in Planar Superconductor-Semiconductor Junctions: Abstract

 \section{Abstract}

 We investigate the current-phase relations of Al/InAs-quantum well planar Josephson junctions fabricated using nanowire shadowing technique.
 Based on several experiments, we conclude that the junctions exhibit an unusually large second-order Josephson harmonic, the $\sin(2\varphi)$ term.
 First, superconducting quantum interference devices (dc-SQUIDs) show half-periodic oscillations, tunable by gate voltages as well as magnetic flux.
 Second, Josephson junction devices exhibit kinks near half-flux quantum in supercurrent diffraction patterns.
 Third, half-integer Shapiro steps are present in the junctions.
 Similar phenomena are observed in Sn/InAs quantum well devices.
-We perform data fitting to a numerical model with a two-component current phase relation, however the microscopic origins of the observed effect remain to be understood.
+We perform data fitting to a numerical model with a two-component current phase relation.
+Analysis including a loop inductance suggests that the sign of the second harmonic term is negative.
+The microscopic origins of the observed effect remain to be understood.
 We consider alternative explanations which can account for some but not all of the evidence.